 I’ve cut loose all those people, all those little problems.

+Even thirty million quid just to get you to come out and play.
+So take this as a friendly warning, my dear.
 Back off… I’m going to kill you anyway someday.
 I don’t want to rush it though.
 I’m saving it up for something special…

 If you don’t stop prying I will burn you.
 I will burn the heart out of you.”